isovector/sandymaguire.me/site/erdos/5-oofp.markdown

 in the wrong place in the presence of partial type signatures.
 Having tracked that down, we did some work on existentializing his types so the partial ty sigs weren't required.
-We then thought about how to reduce the boilerplate in his library; I suggested a combination of Servant and HKD for expressing the state transition graph.
-We'll see what comes from it!
+We then thought about how to reduce the boilerplate in his library, and came up with a combination of Servant and HKD for expressing the state transition graph.